Convolutio/MuppetsBot/README.md

 ts-node index.ts
 ```

-### Incorporating these features in your bot
+### 🧩Incorporating these features in your bot

-The `index.ts` file describes an example of use, but we can sum the methodolgy up with these instructions :
+If you're developing your own typescript or javascript Discord Bot and want to add the Muppets Bot features to your bot's ones, the `index.ts` file describes an example of easy use, but we can sum the methodology up with these instructions :

 > I advise to fork the repository in a folder in your project repository.
 Here is an example of project structure :
 >